-My desire is to bring our inner dialog about death out into the open.
-There is so much we can learn from death.
+My deep desire to bring the inner dialog about death outward is how this website came to pass.
+My life-changing experiences with death and dying taught me there is so much we can learn from death.
 Death can be a spiritually healing experience for us.
 When we learn to embrace death, we no longer fear life.
 When we no longer live from fear we can love and live fully.

-It is my hope that in teaching people to use death as a spiritual path we can:
+It is my hope that in sharing mine and other’s journeys through darkness, we can:

-- Gain peace of mind discussing death and dying with family and friends
+- Gain peace of mind in discussing death and dying with family and friends

 - Be fully present at end of life with those we love

 - Help survivers live life more fully, authentically and peacefully

 Since my grandfather’s death, I’ve been called to assist in similar ways at end of life.
 I’ve been honored to walk with my Godfather, who suddenly and unexpectedly died in March of 2016.
 His quick, intentional transition to the other side was graceful and chosen.

 The Master of Love

 My Godfather wasn’t coherent in this physical reality due to the brain cancer he took on just days before his death, but his messages from the other side were very profound.
 His death revealed the Master of Love that he was, though to the naked eye he was wearing the costume of an ordinary, hard-working father and husband.
 Through him I experienced the most amazing energy of love.
 In quiet moments, I gleaned a perspective on the soul’s choice to sacrifice itself for the greater good.
 Because I couldn’t translate the feelings I had during his transition, I built an altar beside a lit candle that burned night and day until he transitioned.

 At the time of my Godfather’s death, I had been working with a woman named Barbara for about 3 months.
 I was introduced to her in 2015 and, at that time, her light was bright.
 I remember having a level of confusion when I walked into her room.
 She did not look like a woman who was dying, even though others said she was.